mono-js/mono/docs/logging.md

 # Logging

-Since logs are a must-have for a REST API, Mono integrates logging thanks to [winston](https://github.com/winstonjs/winston).
+Logs are a must-have for any Web API.
+Mono integrates logging thanks to [winston](https://github.com/winstonjs/winston).

 ## Usage